Nuclei-Software/nuclei-sdk/doc/source/develop/buildsystem.rst

 When **RTTHREAD_MSH** is set to **1**:

-* The RTThread MSH compoment source code will be included
+* The RTThread MSH component source code will be included
 * The MSH thread will be enabled in the background
 * Currently the msh getchar implementation is using a weak function implemented in ``rt_hw_console_getchar`` in ``OS/RTTThread/libcpu/risc-v/nuclei/cpuport.c``